adamdbradley/foresight.js/README.md

 ## Src Modification
 An _img src_ attribute needs to be modified so the browser can request the correct image according to the device and network speed.
-How an image's src is formatted is entirely up to the URI format of the server, but foresight.js allows the _img src_ attribute to be customized to meet various formats.
+How an image's src is templated is entirely up to the URI format of the server, but foresight.js allows the _img src_ attribute to be customized to meet various templates.
 See [Server Resizing Images](//github.com/adamdbradley/foresight.js/wiki/Server-Resizing-Images) for more information on a few options for requesting various images sizes from a server.

 Src modification types can be assigned in the _foresight.options.srcModification_ config, or individually for each image using the _img data-src-modification_ attribute.
 The possible values are __replaceDimensions__ or __rebuildSrc__ and described below.

 __replaceDimensions__: The current src may already have dimensions within the URI.
 Instead of rebuilding the src entirely, just find and replace the original dimensions with the new dimensions.

-__rebuildSrc__: Rebuild the src by parsing apart the current URI and rebuilding it using the supplied _src format_.
-Review the Src Format section to see how to format the image URI's.
+__rebuildSrc__: Rebuild the src by parsing apart the current URI and rebuilding it using the supplied _src URI template_.
+Review the Src URI Template section to see how to format the image URI's.

 _Also view the data-src-high-resolution attribute definition under the Img Attributes section to read more about manually setting which file to use when the hi-res image should be shown instead.
 Src Modification should be used when dynamically building the img src, while the data-src-high-resolution attribute is used if you want to manually tell foresight.js which image to use when hi-res is enabled._